csiro/connectivity/README.md

 )
 ```

 Increase `margin_px` to `64` if you see edge effects at tile joints.
 Increase `notch_width` to `5` (larger values produce a blurrier map on grid pattern areas), or tune other filtering arguments, if you still see excessive grid effects.
+Another useful solution is increasing tiles overlap.

 [Back to top!](#top)